jgennari/ScoreKeepr/README.md

 # CornholeKeep
-A digital, wireless cornhole scorekeeper.
+A digital, wireless scorekeeper for games like cornhole & ping pong.